braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/overview.md

 #### Template approval time

-WhatsApp may take up to 24 hours to get approved.
-You can check on the approval status of your message on the **Message Template** page in the Meta Business Manager.
+You can check the approval status of your message template in either the **Message Template** page in the Meta Business Manager, or when creating a campaign or Canvas in Braze.
+Additionally, you can be notified by email by the WhatsApp team depending on your notification permissions.

 ### Step 4: Create a WhatsApp campaign